Mordechai Hershman: Hershman's voice

 Hershman ranks among the great cantors of the golden age of Jewish cantorial music at the start of the twentieth century.
 His mellow tenor voice thrilled his audiences, and his cantorial arias have become classics of the Ashkenazic cantorial repertoire.
-Some of his most famous melodies are "Aylu Devarim", "Akavia ben Mahalael" and "Modim Anachnu Lecha".
+Some of his most famous melodies are "Aylu Devarim", "Akavia ben Mahalael" and "Modim Anachnu Loch".
 In addition to liturgical material, Hershman also recorded Yiddish songs and opera selections.
 Many of his liturgical recordings were composed by the noted composer Yaakov (Jacob) Rapoport.
 Hershman himself did not compose music.
 In 1925, Pinchas Yasinovski composed a piece for Hershman entitled "At the end of days" ("Vehaya Beacharit Hayamim"), for the inauguration of the Hebrew University campus at Mount Scopus, near Jerusalem.
 The text is from the Book of Isaiah and the tune is based on traditional cantillation notes.
 Hershman recorded the piece in the United States, accompanied by strings and wind instruments, and it is considered one of his finest recordings.